mysensors/NodeManager/README.md

     char* getValueString();
     // [16] After how many minutes the sensor will report back its measure (default: 1 cycle) void setReportIntervalMinutes(int value);
+    // return true if the report interval has been already configured bool isReportIntervalConfigured();
     // process a remote request
     void process(Request & request);
     // return the pin the interrupt is attached to